Matt Vierling Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox rank 25th in baseball in home runs surrendered (153 total, 1.3 per game).

+- Crawford (5-6) gets the starting nod for the Red Sox in his 15th start of the season.
+He has a 3.69 ERA in 85 1/3 innings pitched, with 87 strikeouts.

-- The right-hander's last time out was on Monday against the Kansas City Royals, when he tossed 6 2/3 innings, surrendering one earned run while giving up six hits.
+- The right-hander last pitched on Tuesday against the Kansas City Royals, when he went 3 1/3 innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.